Plant stress measurement: Instruments used to measure plant stress

-Measurements can be made from living plants using specialised equipment.
+Measurements can be made from living plants using specialized equipment.
 Among the most commonly used instruments are those that measure parameters related to photosynthesis (chlorophyll content, chlorophyll fluorescence, gas exchange) or water use (porometer, pressure bomb).
 In addition to these general purpose instruments, researchers often design or adapt other instruments tailored to the specific stress response they are studying.

 Photosynthesis systems

 Photosynthesis systems use infrared gas analyzers (IRGAS) for measuring photosynthesis.
 CO_{2} concentration changes in leaf chambers are measured to provide carbon assimilation values for leaves or whole plants.
 Research has shown that the rate of photosynthesis is directly related to the amount of carbon assimilated by the plant.
 Measuring CO_{2} in the air, before it enters the leaf chamber, and comparing it to air measured for CO_{2} after it leaves the leaf chamber, provides this value using proven equations.
 These systems also use IRGAs, or solid state humidity sensors, for measuring H_{2}O changes in leaf chambers.
 This is done to measure leaf transpiration, and to correct CO_{2} measurements.
 The light absorption spectrum for CO_{2} and H_{2}O overlap somewhat, therefore, a correction is necessary for reliable CO_{2} measuring results.
 The critical measurement for most plant stress measurements is designated by "A" or carbon assimilation rate.
 When a plant is under stress, less carbon is assimilated.
 CO_{2} IRGAs are capable of measuring to approximately +/- 1 μmol or 1ppm of CO_{2}.

 Because these systems are effective in measuring carbon assimilation and transpiration at low rates, as found in stressed plants, they are often used as the standard to compare to other types of instruments.
 Photosynthesis instruments come in field portable and laboratory versions.
 They are also designed to measure ambient environmental conditions, and some systems offer variable microclimate control of the measuring chamber.
 Microclimate control systems allow adjustment of the measuring chamber temperature, CO_{2} level, light level, and humidity level for more detailed investigation.

 The combination of these systems with fluorometers, can be especially effective for some types of stress, and can be diagnostic, e.g. in the study of cold stress and drought stress.